Placeholder canvas

 Selecting and Creating the Nested Blocks

-• To begin, navigate to the WordPress admin sidebar and open either an existing post or create a new one using the block editor.
+To begin, navigate to your WordPress admin dashboard.
+You can either open an existing post or create a new one using the block editor.

-• Once inside the block editor, locate the add block button represented by a ‘+’ symbol positioned in the top left corner of the screen.
-Click on it, then search for and select the Group block.
+Once you’re in the block editor, look for the Add Block button represented by a ‘+’ symbol, located in the top-left corner of your screen.
+Click on this button to open the block selection menu.

 Nested Blocks